 Accessibility for those with special needs is available.

 Fees for applications and petitions are listed on the Forms section of the USCIS website.
-The fees for all applications and petitions submitted to this office must be paid at the Consulate's Cashier window, with either U.S. dollars, Mexican pesos, U.S. Postal Money Orders, U.S. Treasury Checks, Visa, MasterCard, American Express, or Discover Card.
-We do not recommend bringing large amounts of cash due to security concerns.
+The fees for all applications and petitions submitted to this office must be paid at the Consulate's Cashier window, with U.S. dollars, Mexican pesos, U.S. Postal Money Orders, U.S. Treasury Checks, or credit cards.

 We strive to provide quality service to our customers.
 If we have not lived up to this commitment, or if we have met or exceeded your expectations, please let us know.
 To comment on the services provided at this office, please write to the Field Office Director at the address given above, or to the:

-For specific information on intercountry adoptions and procedures please see the Department of State website, and the Adoption section of the USCIS website which can be found to your right under Related Links.
+For specific information on intercountry adoptions and procedures please see the Department of State website, and the Adoption section of the USCIS website.

 U.S. citizens that reside in Mexico and are in possession of a Mexico Migration Form 2 or 3 (FM2/FM3) may file a Petition for Alien Relative (Form I-130), by mail or in person at the above address.